Last Update: 11/28/20

-Does Premises Liability Change if the Government Owns the Property?
+Does Premises Liability Change if the Slip And Fall Occurs On City Owned Property?

 If the property owner is a city and/or a recognized municipality in the State of Florida, then different laws apply when determining if it will be held legally responsible for a slip and fall claim.